 Located in the heart of France, Clermont Ferrand is only 3 hours south of Paris, 2 hours west of Lyon, 3 hours east of Bordeaux and just 3 hours north of the Mediterranean.
-Ranked as the 12th best place to study in France, Clermont Ferrand is not only a university town, it is a crossroads of tourism and commercialism.
+Ranked as the 12th best place to study in France, Clermont Ferrand is not only a university town, it is a crossroads of tourism and business with the Michelin Group headquarters and the Chaine de Puys-Limagne Fault in the city, an alignment of 80 volcanoes and recent addition to UNESCO World Heritage.

 Bachelor Courses in English

-Business.
-Students normally register for a minimum of 24-30 ECTS units (12-15 credit hours) within the “International Business with French” program, which is a combination of business and French language classes.
+Business; European Studies.
+Students normally register for a minimum of 24-30 ECTS units (12-15 US credit hours) within the “International Business with French” program, which is a combination of business and French language classes.
 For a summary of the business courses available in the program, please refer to the brochure.
 Course descriptions are also available.
+Students who are interested in the European Studies program may enroll in any number of usually 2-hour classes (3 ECTS units/1.5 US credit hours), depending on the requirement of the home university.
+Course descriptions are available.

 Master Courses in English